Flumel/RetardSMP/README.md

   <br>MouseTweaks -- for enhanced inventory management and crafting
   <br>Crafting Tweaks -- see above
   <br>Anti Ghost -- helpfull to get rid of ghost blocks
   <br>JourneyMap -- A minimap to help you find your
+  <br>Accurate block placement -- makes placing multiple blocks in quick succession easier